ckohnke/tomlinux/README.md

     sudo ln -s /usr/bin/xdg-open /usr/bin/netscape

 xdg-open is used to open the default browser, and netscape is what TOM tries to use.
 If your distro uses a different command for opening the default browser, then the xdg-open command will need to be changed.

+Alternatively, add something like

+    alias netscape=firefox

+to your .bashrc file.